 Unlike a parent, a therapist isn't meant to teach in this way, except under certain circumstances, such as when communicating techniques to change behavior, or when actually dealing with a child.

 The "stuff" that both parent and therapist would do well to separate from the work she's doing to help someone else relates more than anything to her own psychological needs, wounds or limitations, particularly her own need to be gratified.

-This is why being as conscious as possible about one's psychological weak areas is vital to being a good practitioneer.
-The best way to do this is to have successfully completed enough psycholtherapy of her own.
+This is why being as conscious as possible about one's psychological weak areas is vital to being a good practitioner.
+The best way to do this is to have successfully completed enough psychotherapy of her own.